jmettraux/aac_magic/src/spells.md

 Hit point draining arrows, can be harvested if recovered.

-The scarlet thread arrow fires from the weaver's hand, it goes through its target and takes 1d8 + skill HPs from it.
+The scarlet thread arrow fires from the caster's hand, it goes through its target and takes 1d8 + skill HPs from it.
 The arrow flies then for damage * 10 feet and drops on the floor.
 It will dissolve after damage * 2 rounds.

 Should the arrow fall into water, it dissolves twice faster.

-Remember only the caster sees their own thread, but should a weaver pick up the arrow, it may absorb the collected WPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
-If the skill check fails, the WPs are lost, if the skill check fails with a double 1, the weaver incurs 1 HP damage.
+Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected WPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
+If the skill check fails, the WPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.

 ## Scarlet Finger